It all started with Max…

 Fast forward many moons later when my husband and I landed in Toronto in 1999 and had our first child Maxime in 2002.

-Soon after Max was born, while searching for child care, I was shocked to discover that the importance of a nutrient-rich diet right from early childhood was not reflected in the menus of any of the child care centres.
+Soon after Max was born, while searching for child care, I was shocked to discover that the importance of a nutrient-rich diet right from early childhood was not reflected in the menus of child care centres.
 Regardless of neighbourhood, price, style, or educational philosophy, every centre served the same type of highly processed convenience food.

 I wanted to continue to train and expand his palate and base his earliest memories on the right kinds of food.
 I chose a child care centre and prepared all his lunches and snacks every day.
 The caregivers of the centre spoke so highly of Max’s food that the resourceful Director, Suzy Moreira, began asking me for advice on how to improve the menu for the rest of the kids.